simgislab/m-d.me/notes/roerich-trails-to-asia-en/index.md

 On April 15 we again made an early start with the hope of reaching Nga-Wang Tseren kuren, a monastery situated not far from the bend of the Tola River toward the northwest.
 The country presented the same landscape as the day before.
 Here and there the monotony of the flat grassy hills was broken by rugged masses of granite and porphyry.
 The road was easy and so even and straight that our cars could make considerable speed, especially on the last stretch of fifteen miles.
 So far we were following the Sain-Noin route, taken by the Third Asiatic Expedition of the American Museum of Natural History in 1922-23.
 The geology of the Tola Basin has been studied and described by Professor Charles P. Berkey and Dr. Frederick K. Morris, the geologists of the expedition,* and it is unnecessary to give another description of a region visited many times by American and Russian scientists.

 We were forced to camp a little earlier in the day than we had intended, close to a small ravine full of snow.
-Several Mongol cameleers whom we had met on the way reported that no water was available until we reached Nga-Wang Tseren kiiren, for the Tola River was still
+Several Mongol cameleers whom we had met on the way reported that no water was available until we reached Nga-Wang Tseren küren, for the Tola River was still

 I. Sec Berkey & Morris, Geology of Mongolia, pp. 90 £F,